-Alongside this, students will be developing their skills for English Language Paper 1 Section B - Creative Writing.
+Alongside these components, students will be developing their skills for English Language Paper 1 Section B - Creative Writing.
 The examination will be a choice of narrative and/or descriptive writing from an image so skills for both possibilities will be covered.

-At the end of term, students will complete an in-class assessment for both A Christmas Carol (extract) question and Creative Writing (option of narrative and/or descriptive) task.
+By the end of term, students will have completed an in-class assessment for both A Christmas Carol (extract) question and Creative Writing (option of narrative and/or descriptive) task.